Visiting Beverly Hills + Century City

 And, although celebrities are more likely to live in places

-like Bel Air, Brentwood, Malibu, the Hollywood Hills, and Pacific Palisades these days,
+like Bel Air, Brentwood, Malibu, the and the Hollywood Hills these days,

 new money has taken their place in Beverly Hills, and Beverly Hills